 Use Social Networks to find Person by Alternative Name

 I will start with the obvious yet lesser known method.
-Did you know that social media sites like Facebook allow married women to input their maiden name for this very reason?
+Did you know that social media (people search free) sites like Facebook allow married women to input their maiden name for this very reason?
 They basically want to make it easy for anyone to find their long lost friends and relatives who may be using a different surname.
 There is a whole tutorial developed by facebook to show how to add an alternative name or maiden name on a profile.